gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/publish-procedure.md

 ## Update the CHANGES.txt file

-Edit the `gnuarmeclipse/info/CHANGES.txt` file (copy the entries from the web change log).
+In the project git, edit the `gnuarmeclipse/info/CHANGES.txt` file (copy the entries from the web change log).

 ## Commit to the project git